Virtual EMDR therapy for adults healing from childhood trauma across PA & DE

 Do you feel like something's wrong with you?

 Deep down, you believe something is wrong with you.
 Not just that you made mistakes or had bad things happen to you.
-You feel broken at your core.
+You feel like everyone got something you missed.

 You tell yourself it was your fault.
 That you deserved what happened.
 That if you were different, better, stronger, it wouldn't have happened.